osmoscraft/tundra/docs/RFC-20221027-sync-algorithm-implementation.md

     - Space overhead: unwanted metadata in comparison results
     - Should combine with commit history ID listing to generate chunks of commits
       - Assuming file changes are mostly incremental, replaying chunks of commits is still efiicient
-  - Download zip and unzip with js
-    - Downloaded content contains no git database information
-    - No CORS friendly API
-    - Could be a solution for manual import
   - GraphQL Repository query > defaultBranchRef > target (a Commit) > tree > entries > {name, object}
     - Listing tree entries is significantly slower than REST api (10X based on testing)
     - Missing recursive query capability